NoelV11/Secode/INSTALL.md

 You can also simply run the program in the directory you've unpacked it into.
 It's a simple Python program, just type into a command line:
+P.S Make sure that you have Python 3.0 or higher
 ~~~~
 python3 secode.py /path/to/file.c
 ~~~~